Ryan Seacrest named new host of ‘Wheel of Fortune’

 “Pat, I love the way you’ve always celebrated the contestants and made viewers at home feel at ease.
 I look forward to learning everything I can from you during this transition,” he continued as he paid homage to Sajak.

-Seacrest also noted the irony that he’ll be taking the helm of the big wheel.
+Seacrest also noted the irony that he will be taking the helm of the big wheel.

 “Many people probably don’t know this but one of my first jobs was hosting a little game show called ‘Click’ for Merv Griffin 25 years ago,” he revealed.
 “So, this is truly a full circle moment for me and I’m grateful to Sony for the opportunity.”

-While Sajak may be saying goodbye, his trusty sidekick Vanna White is under contract for another year.
-She’s reportedly in talks to continue on.
+While Sajak may be saying goodbye, his trusty sidekick, Vanna White, is under contract for another year.
+She is reportedly in talks to continue on.
 Regardless of what happens, Seacrest is excited to be working alongside her.

-“I can’t wait to continue the tradition of spinning the wheel and working alongside the great Vanna White.”
+“I can’t wait to continue the tradition of spinning the wheel and working alongside the great Vanna White,” he said.

-The “Wheel of Fortune” Twitter account expressed excitement over the new appointment.

-“It’s official!
-Starting in 2024 @RyanSeacrest will take the stage as the new host of Wheel of Fortune.
-We’re so excited – Welcome Ryan!”

-Moments before the announcement, The New York Times revealed that he’d be the host according to “two people familiar with the plan.”
+Moments before the announcement, The New York Times revealed that he would be the host according to “two people familiar with the plan.”

 The publication said that executives with Sony wanted to make a “swift decision” to avoid the “succession fiasco” that “Jeopardy!” experienced.